 provided, however, in future calculation of such limitation, the number of shares not included due to the Available Share Ceiling shall be carried forward and included in shares available under this 2002 Plan at such time as such inclusion would not violate the Available Share Ceiling.
 However, shares subject to any option or portion thereof surrendered or cancelled in payment of the exercise price or to satisfy any applicable tax withholdings shall reduce on a share-for-share basis the number of shares of Common Stock available for subsequent option grants under the 2002 Plan with the number of shares available for issuance reduced by the gross number of shares for which the option is exercised or which vest under the stock issuance, and not by the net number of shares of Common Stock actually issued.
 The adjustments determined by the Committee shall be final, binding and conclusive.
 This authorization may be increased from time to time by approval of the Board and by the shareholders of the Company if, in the opinion of counsel for the Company, shareholder approval is required.
-Shares of Stock that may be issued upon exercise of Options, or Stock Appreciation Rights, that are issued as Restricted Stock Awards, that are issued with respect to Stock Units, and that are issued as incentive compensation or other stock grants under the 2002 Plan shall be applied to reduce the maximum number of shares of Stock Units are outstanding retain as authorized and unissued Stock at least the number of shares from time to time required under the provisions of the 2002 Plan, or otherwise assure itself of its ability to perform its obligations hereunder.
+Shares of Stock that may be issued upon exercise of Options, or Stock Appreciation Rights, that are issued as Restricted Stock Awards, that are issued with respect to Stock Units, and that are issued as incentive compensation or other stock grants under the 2002 Plan shall be applied to reduce the maximum number of shares of Stock remaining available for use under the 2002 Plan.
+The Company shall at all times during the term of the 2002 Plan and while any Options or Stock Units are outstanding retain as authorized and unissued Stock at least the number of shares from time to time required under the provisions of the 2002 Plan, or otherwise assure itself of its ability to perform its obligations hereunder.
 For purposes of this Section 4.1, "First Trading Day" shall mean the first trading day of the Company's fiscal year.